function61/varasto/README.md

   data in collections (modeled as directories).
 Version control-like semantics for collection history, but "commits" are scheduled instead of explicit.
 This is meant to back up all your data and backups are useless unless they are automated.
+- By not operating on (lower) block device level we don't need the complexity of RAID or specialized filesystems like ZFS etc. We can use commodity hardware and any operating system to reach the desired goals of integrity and availability.
+If your hard drive ever crashes, would you like to try the recovery with striped RAID / parity bits on a specialized filesystem, or just a regular NTFS or EXT4?

 Inspired by & alternative software